ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 ### Typescript
 <img class="image left medium" alt="Typescript logo" src="/img/2020-03-31-Young-Professional-2020-Light/typescript.png">

-Building on the basics we learned prior, we had a session about Typescript, a derivative of Javascript that is becoming more and more popular amongst most front end frameworks because of it's similarity to Javascript but also having types allowing stricter rules to be enforced and less random unexplainable errors.
+Building on the basics we learned prior, we had a session about TypeScript, a derivative of JavaScript that is becoming more and more popular amongst most front end frameworks because of its similarity to JavaScript but also having types allowing stricter rules to be enforced and less random unexplainable errors.
-Similarly to the previous session we got an explanation on the basics of Typescript which was then used in some exercises.
+Similarly to the previous session we got an explanation on the basics of TypeScript which was then used in some exercises.

 ### Angular